What are the software verification and validation (V&V) requirements?

-This article defines software verification and validation (V&V) for medical devices.
-The article also provides an overview of the CE Marking application and 510k submission requirements for medical devices containing software.
-Finally, we provide a link to our free download of a webinar on 510k software documentation.
+This article defines software verification and validation for medical devices and provides an overview of CE Marking and 510k requirements.
+We also provide a link to our free download of a webinar on 510k software documentation.

 What is software verification and validation (V&V)?